johncattrall/cloudformation-yaml-snippets/README.md

 # cloudformation-yaml-snippets
-YASnippets for CloudFormation for usage in Spacemacs or Emacs
+CloudFormation YASnippets for use with Spacemacs or Emacs

 ## Usage instructions
 Clone or copy snippets into